gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 Just to highlight one qualitative measure of ChatGPT's success: it reached 100 million users faster than any previous application.
 (At the moment, Meta's Threads leads the leaderboard.)

-Key factors contributing to the success include:
+Key factors contributing to the success include: [TODO: reorder]
 * Unlike Computer Vision (CV), NLP-based applications offer the most natural and convenient means of interaction through natural language.
 * The simplicity of non-technical communication eliminates the barrier of requiring specialized knowledge for usage.
 * The capability to perform new tasks, such as creating photo-realistic images on any topic without the need for expert Photoshop skills, fosters a sense of achievement and unleashes creativity.